weyoss/redis-smq/docs/exchanges-and-delivery-models.md

 ![RedisSMQ Exchanges and Delivery Models](redis-smq-exchanges-and-delivery-models.png)

-[Message Exchanges](message-exchanges.md) should not be confused with [Queue Delivery Models](queue-delivery-models.md).
+## Introduction

+Message exchanges and queue delivery models are two distinct concepts that are often confused with one another.
+This section aims to clarify the differences between them and explore how they can be combined to create complex publishing and delivering models.

+## Message Exchanges

-Message exchanges allow publishing a message to one or many queues based on the message exchange.
+[Message Exchanges](message-exchanges.md) enable the publication of a message to one or multiple queues based on the exchange configuration.

-On the other hand, delivery models allow delivering a message to one consumer or to all consumers of a given queue.

-Message exchanges and queue delivery models can be combined in order to create, as shown in the diagram above, complex publishing/delivering models based on various criteria that may be defined depending on your application needs.
+This allows for flexible and dynamic routing of messages to various queues, catering to different application needs.

+## Queue Delivery Models

+In contrast, [Queue Delivery Models](queue-delivery-models.md) govern how messages are delivered to consumers of a given queue.
+They determine whether a message is delivered to a single consumer or to all consumers of the queue, ensuring that messages are processed efficiently and effectively.

+## Combining Exchanges and Delivery Models

+By combining message exchanges and queue delivery models, developers can create sophisticated publishing and delivering models that cater to specific application requirements.
+This synergy enables the creation of complex workflows, where messages are routed and delivered based on various criteria, such as message content, consumer availability, and queue capacity.